-Column D shows the population of the "urban zone" at the heart of each
+Column D shows the population of the "urban unit" at the heart of each

 area, i.e. the city and its contiguous suburbs.
 If classed by the

-population of their urban zones, the order of the "biggest cities" in
+population of their urban units, the order of the "biggest cities" in

 France is slightly different.